ispetridis/ioannis-petridis.github.io/_posts/2022-01-27-image-search-engine.md

 <br>
 #### Nuanced Application

 When using Transfer Learning for image classification tasks, we often import the architecture up to final Max Pooling layer, prior to flattening & the Dense Layers & Output Layer.
-We use the frozen parameter values from the bottom of the network, and then get instead of the final Max Pooling layer
+We use the frozen parameter values from the bottom of the network, and then get a Global Pooling layer instead of the final Max Pooling layer.

 With this approach, the final MaxPooling layer will be in the form of a number of pooled feature maps.
 For our task here however, we don't want that.
 We instead want a *single set* of numbers to represent these features and thus we add in a **Global Average Pooling Layer** at the end of the VGG16 architecture meaning the output of the network will be a single array of numeric information rather than many arrays.